aaronbloomfield/nws/readme.md

 Non source code: All non-source material is released under a [Creative Commons BY-SA license](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA).
 Note that there are some external images that are included in some of the slides, but are not hosted in this repository; their licenses are determined by their respective owners.

-Slides: many of the slide sets are links to [this site](https://www.handsonsecurity.net/resources.html).
+Slides images: some of the slide sets are from [this site](https://www.handsonsecurity.net/resources.html), and are used with permission.
 They are not part of this repo, and are not released under a CC BY-SA license.